okansungur/Apache-Thrift-and-Spring-Boot/README.md

 ```

 We will also place thrift compiler inside our project with   studentservice.thrift file.
+After adding the needed  dependencies to our pom.xml file we will run maven-clean  and maven compile commands.

 <p align="center">
   <img  src="https://github.com/okansungur/Apache-Thrift-and-Spring-Boot/blob/main/tfriftcompiler.png"><br/>
   Thrift compiler and our thrift file
 </p>

+By this way we will generate the classes